ellenmdai/fall2017-cp-448444/readme.md

+#Photoblogger
+Built on Meteor.js.
+A photoblogging site that supports multiple accounts and presenting photos in curated galleries.
+Galleries can also amalgamate from multiple users.

-Package dependencies and sites referenced for how to use them: accounts-password        1.5.0  Password support for accounts
+##Package dependencies and sites referenced for how to use them:
+accounts-password        1.5.0  Password support for accounts
 	https://www.meteor.com/tutorials/blaze/adding-user-accounts
 accounts-ui              1.2.0  Simple templates to add login widgets to an app